The cardiovascular system

 • Inferior vena cava that returns venous blood from lower parts of the body

-Right atrium communicates with right ventricle through tricuspid valve.
+Right atrium communicates with right ventricle through Tricuspid valve.
 Wall of right ventricle is thick.
 Venous blood from the right atrium enters the right ventricle through this valve.
 From the right ventricle, pulmonary artery arises.
 It carries the venous blood from right ventricle to lungs.
 In the lungs, the deoxygenated blood is oxygenated.

 Left side of the Heart-